tier4/caret_doc/docs/visualization/communication/many_to_many_communication.md

 ![multiple publisher](./imgs/multiple_publisher.svg)

 In this case, invocation frequency of publish on the source node is different from that of subscription on the destination node.
 The destination node receives topic messages from 2 other nodes.
 It is expected that sum of publish frequency on three nodes is equaled to that of subscription.
+For example, other node #0 and #1 publish topic messages as frequent as the source node.
+The destination node receives three times as many as topic messages.
+If you find difference between invocation frequency of the source node's publisher and that of the destination node's subscription, you might wonder why it occurs.
+In this case, use of `Plot.create_publish_subscription_frequency_plot` is not recommended rather than `Plot.create_communication_frequency_plot`

 If you see that publish frequency is different from subscription frequency, you may think loss of topic messages.
 However, it is reasonable when many-to-1 communication is performed.